Skip to Content

 The actual SNAP benefit amounts are based on a household’s net income with a general rule that an increase of $100 in net income results in a reduction of $30 in benefits.
 Use our SNAP calculator to estimate the amount of benefits you can expect to receive.

-What are the income limits for food stamps in NC?
+What is the income limit for SNAP in NC?

 How do I apply for food stamps in NC?